oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

     ![Open ADB](./images/select-appname.png "")

-    > **Note:** To create a Slack app successfully, you must select your preferred workspace as shown in the Task 1, step 3.
+    > **Note:** To create a Slack app successfully, you must select your preferred workspace as shown in the previous screen capture.
 After creating your app, you need to have your Slack admin approve your application.

-4. Under **Settings** section, you will see the **Basic Information** page after creating your Slack app.
+4. Under the **Settings** section, you will see the **Basic Information** page after creating your Slack app.
 You can update your information, and then click **Save Changes** or you can click **Discard Changes** not to apply changes.

     ![Open ADB](./images/see-basic-information.png "")

-5. At the bottom of the **Basic Information**, you will see **Delete App** section.
+5. At the bottom of the **Basic Information** page, you will see **Delete App** section.
 If you want to delete your Slack app, you can click **Delete App**.

     ![Open ADB](./images/delete-slack-app.png "")